MiKl-LS/NtW/README.md

 # NtW (numbers to words)
-Spells provided numbers using JavaScript
+Spells provided numbers using JavaScript (Up to 14 digits, or a hundred trillion)

 Majority of the code is on `index.js`